We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

 Food & Wine / Katie Rousso

-The warm, welcoming ambiance of a fire pit draws people together, whether for s'mores or stories.
+A fire pit's warm, welcoming glow draws people together for post-dinner s'mores, stories, and schmoozing.
 It's no coincidence that hotels and resorts design seating areas around them, recognizing people's natural attraction to fire, according to Marcus Latner of the Valencia Hotel Group.
-At home, fire pits fill a similar role, anchoring patio furniture or making backyard entertaining more comfortable in the cold.
+At home, the best fire pits fill a similar role, anchoring patio furniture or making backyard grilling and entertaining more cozy and intimate.

-If you shop around for a fire pit, you'll soon realize how many options are on the market.
+If you shop around for the best fire pit, you'll soon realize how many options are on the market.
 And options mean decisions.
-Fire pits run on different kinds of fuel and come in a range of sizes.
-Smaller fire pits tend to be portable; some are even designed for cooking.
+Fire pits run on different kinds of fuel and come in various sizes.
+Smaller fire pits tend to be portable; some are designed for cooking or can even be converted into an outdoor pizza oven.
 We drew on our experience testing smokeless fire pits as well as input from Latner to find seven worth bringing home.
-Read on to learn what to look for in a fire pit, as well as the pros and cons of our top picks.

 Pros